Montgomeryville Estate Planning Lawyers

 Based on your financial situation and your goals and wishes, you may wish to consider engaging in more extensive estate planning, including setting up trusts.
 Trusts can be used to manage your money and assets during your lifetime; they can also provide a mechanism for you to transfer your assets to loved ones following your death without the need to go through the expensive and time-consuming probate process.
 Trusts may also have the added benefit of reducing your tax liability.
 There are multiple types of trusts, each with certain benefits and rights afforded to the maker of the trust (called a grantor) and the beneficiaries of the trust (who may or may not include the grantor) who receive payments of net income of trust assets or trust principal according to the terms of the trust.
 It is also possible to combine trusts and a will as part of an overall estate plan.

-Compassionate Attorneys of Rubin, Glickman, Steinberg & Gifford, P.C.
-Work Tirelessly to Protect the Interests of Our Clients and Their Families
+Our Estate Planning Attorneys in Montgomeryville will Work Tirelessly to Protect the Interests of Our Clients and Their Families

 Estate planning can serve many different interests both during your life and after you pass away.
 At Rubin, Glickman, Steinberg & Gifford, our Montgomeryville estate planning lawyers take the time to get to know you and your family and understand your goals and wishes so that we can present you with the estate planning options that will best serve you.
 We can make sure that your estate plan protects your hard-earned assets both for yourself and your family during your lifetime and for your descendants after you pass away, and ensures that your family is fully informed of your wishes when you are no longer able to communicate them to your loved ones.
 We can also help you build a fully-integrated estate plan that works in concert with the estate planning of family members, such as your spouse, parents, or children.